shlokdhanokar/shlokdhanokar/README.md

 # 💫 About Me:
-I am currently working on Agentic AI. <br>I am fond of LLM integration. <br>I like to automate processes.<br>
+I am currently working on Agentic AI. <br>I am fond of LLM Integration. <br>I like to automate processes.<br>

 ## 🌐 Socials: